mildsauce45/LinqToGatherer/README.md

                  orderby c.Name
                  select c).ToList();

-In fact that last query highlights an important part of LinqToGatherer.
+In fact, that last query highlights an important part of LinqToGatherer.
 Compare that list to what is returned within the Gatherer website itself and you'll notice a single card is missing: Reaper King.

 ## .NET is still in play

-The problem with the above query is that Reaper King isn't only red and black...it's every color and that query was looking for cards that are exactly red and black.
+The problem with the above query is that Reaper King isn't only red and black, it's every color and that query was looking for cards that are exactly red and black.
 This is the most important caveat to keep in mind when formulating your queries.

 #Other Queryables